 Water from the well supplies currently receive only chlorination treatment with liquid sodium hypochlorite.
 The Fallsview Well has a capacity of 500 gallons per minute (gpm) and provide about 50 % of the village's daily requirements.
-The Harris Wells have a combined capacity of about 620 gpm and include one active and one new well that is expected to be in service in 2008.
-The new Harris Well (NO. 2) will become a primary source with Harris Well NO. 1 and the Center Street Well being used as backup or as an emergency source supply.
+The Harris Wells have a combined capacity of about 620 gpm and include one active and one new well that was put in service in 2010.
+The new Harris Well (NO. 2) will become a primary source with Harris Well NO. I being used as a back up or emergency source.

 Once Treated, all source waters (wells and surface supply) enter the Village's distribution system.
-The distribution system currently operates with two in-Village water storage tanks with a total capacity of 1.1 million gallons and one booster pump station that is located on Westwood Ave.
+The distribution system currently operates with two in-Village water storage tanks with a total capacity of LI million gallons and one booster pump station that is located on Westwood Ave.